 In a nutshell

 Structural engineers make a huge contribution to everyday life.
-From skyscrapers and megastructures to bridges and tunnels networks, they ensure they are fit for purpose, withstand natural disasters and make the best use of resources.
-This specialised postgraduate programme provides engineering graduates and experienced professionals to build advanced knowledge of structures, ready to meet the challenges of the modern engineering practice.
+From skyscrapers and megastructures to bridges and tunnels networks, they ensure they are fit for purpose, can withstand natural disasters and make the best use of resources.
+This specialised postgraduate course provides engineering graduates and experienced professionals with advanced knowledge of structures, ready to meet the challenges of the modern engineering practice.

 Delivered through a programme of specialist modules, you'll blend theoretical knowledge with contemporary methodology and practice.
 You'll look at how advanced technology and computer-aided design is reshaping construction practice.
 You'll look at bridges and tall building engineering in detail, and explore how seismic analysis influences design.

 The course is accredited by the Joint Board of Moderators (Institution of Structural Engineers, Chartered Institution of Civil Engineers, Institute of Highways) as fully satisfying the requirements for Further Learning for a Chartered Engineer (CEng).
 Learning is delivered by Salford's engineering team, winners of the Institution of Structural Engineers Award for Excellence in Structural Engineering Education (Won in 2012 and 2015, Commended 2018).

-This course is relevant for graduates with an honours degree or relevant professional experience who want to develop their understanding and skills as structural engineers.
-It meets the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng (Hons) or an Accredited Eng (Full) BEng/BSc (Hons) undergraduate first degree.
+This course is suitable for honours graduates or relevant professional experience who want to develop their understanding and skills as structural engineers.
+The course meets the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng (Hons) or an Accredited Eng (Full) BEng/BSc (Hons) undergraduate first degree.

 - Develop the skills and knowledge so you're ready to meet the challenges of contemporary structural engineering